smarthomeNG/plugins/dblog/README.md

 This plugin adds functions to retrieve data for items.

 ## sh.item.db(function, start, end='now')
-Function like the SQLite plugin is registering: this method returns you an value for the specified function and timeframe.
+Function like the SQLite plugin is registering: this method returns you a value for the specified function and timeframe.

 Supported functions are: